netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 - Don't forget to add a cover image and include any other appropriate tags for your post.

-# Hooray, for extra ALPHABITZ!
+# Hooray, for "extra" ALPHABITZ!

 ALPHABITZ extends rapidly into LEXICAL_SCIENCE, with generous help from YOU, ADK and GEMINI 3!